David Shearer: Leader of the Opposition, 2011–2013

 Political commentators opined that Shearer was moving the Labour Party towards the centre.
 Polls suggested that his performance as leader was rated unfavourably with the public, and he had poor name recognition.
 He was described as "the invisible man of New Zealand politics".

 In November 2012 during a Labour Party conference, media speculation suggested that Cunliffe, who was then economic development spokesperson, would launch a challenge against Shearer for leadership of the party.
 On the morning of 19 November, Cunliffe confirmed he was not challenging Shearer, and would indeed back him if a vote was taken.
 However, he also said he would not commit to supporting Shearer when he faces a formal confidence vote in February 2013.
 Media speculation about Cunliffe's intentions marred Shearer's first 12 months as leader.
 Labour MPs unanimously endorsed leader Shearer at the annual conference, and Shearer subsequently demoted Cunliffe from the front bench.

 During Shearer's leadership the Labour Party floated a controversial proposed policy of not considering males for candidate selection.
 Dubbed the "man ban", the policy was to ensure that 50% of Labour MPs were female by 2017 and allowed local electorate committees to hold all-women shortlists to reach this goal.
 The policy received backlash with many Labour members (including women) being opposed thinking it discriminatory.
 After initially remaining silent on the policy, Shearer publicly stated his opposition to the "man ban", noting he was supportive of more women in parliament but the policy was not the right mechanism for it.
 The policy was subsequently discarded.

 Shearer continued to face dissent within the party caucus.
 On 20 August 2013, a stunt involving Shearer holding up two dead snapper in Parliament, while questioning the Government about proposed changes to recreational fishing management, was not well received.
 He announced his resignation as Labour leader on 22 August 2013, stating that: "My sense is I no longer have the full confidence of many of my caucus colleagues".
 Following a party-wide leadership election, Cunliffe was elected Shearer's successor over Deputy Leader Robertson.

-Cunliffe appointed Shearer as both Shadow Minister of Foreign Affairs and Energy and Resources.
+Cunliffe appointed Shearer to his Shadow Cabinet as spokesperson for Foreign Affairs and also Energy and Resources.